zenreach/relationalize/README.md

 ```

 ### Options
-The relationalize class constructor takes in an optional `stringify_arrays` boolean (`False` by default) that determines how arrays are relationalized.
-As seen in the above example, whenever an array is encountered, new tables are created and a connection/relation is provided between the objects.
-By setting `stringify_arrays = True`, all top-level arrays (including any nested arrays and objects within) are converted to a string.
+The relationalize class constructor takes in a few optional arguments:
+- The `ignore_arrays` boolean determines whether or not arrays are relationalized.
+By default (`False`), whenever an array is encountered, new tables are created and a connection/relation is provided between the objects.
+No action is taken when `ignore_arrays = True`.
+- The `ignore_objects` boolean determines whether or not nested objects are relationalized.
+By default (`False`), nested keys are combined into a single key delimited by underscores.
+No action is taken when `ignore_objects = True`.
+- See the [Logging section](#logging) to read about `log_level`.

 For example:
 ```python